Gertrude Bell and the Scottish Government Architect of Iraq

 Sana Al Naimi

-The talk will focus around a dramatic event that happened during the first year of the creation of the Kingdom of Iraq in 1921.
+The talk focussed around a dramatic event that happened during the first year of the creation of the Kingdom of Iraq in 1921.
 Part of the Sarai building which housed King Faisal I of Iraq, Gertrude Bell's infant Iraq Museum and the Govennment Architect J.M.
 Wilson's office, collapsed into Baghdad's River Tigris.